FOOD AND WATER PRECAUTIONS

 Don't drink water from the tap.
 Don't have water poured for you into a glass in a restaurant.
 No ice cubes.
 Ask for bottled water, carbonated even better, and in a restaurant have it brought unopened to the table.
 When buying bottled water, check that the label looks proper, that the cap seal looks intact and clicks when turned.
 Clean water should be used to brush teeth.
 If none is available, you can put your toothbrush under the hot water tap if that water is too hot to touch.

 Beer, wine and soft drinks are usually safe though you should buy the latter in a can or bottle, not as a fountain drink.
 Fruit juices poured from a pitcher are worrisome, as tap water may have been added.
-Tea is usually safe, coffee in most cases.
+Tea is usually a safer drink as it has been at least boiled.

 If you have facilities for boiling, one minute of boiling will purify water.
 In many cases just bringing water to a boil will be enough.
 Adding a pinch of salt or shaking boiled water will restore some of the taste.
 At high altitude a somewhat longer boiling time is recommended.
 Where boiling is impractical, other purification methods are available.
 Popular now are Pristine water purification drops.
 Ultraviolet wands are another option, although they are more expensive.